Chemical Reaction Networks in a Laplacian Framework: Comparison with Classical Results

 \section{Comparison with Classical Results}

-\end{centering} We briefly compare our formulation of the main results -- Theorem \ref{thm:0deficiency} and Corollaries \ref{cor:EandU} and \ref{cor:convergence} -- with their formulation in the literature and show that some of our results are \emph{strictly} stronger than their classical counterparts.
+\end{centering} We briefly compare our formulation of the main results concerning zero deficiency systems --- Theorems \ref{thm:0deficiency}, \ref{thm:0deficiencybdd}, \ref{thm:0deficiencyeqn}, \ref{thm:EandU}, and \ref{thm:convergence} --- with their formulation in the literature and show that some of our results are \emph{strictly} stronger than their classical counterparts.
 For this we briefly return to the context of actual chemical reactions (and to the notation $L_{\mathrm{out}}$ for the Laplacian).
 Recall the equation \eqref{eq:CRN1A}, governing this type of system \bsenn \dot x = - S L_{\mathrm{out}}^T\psi(x)= S\partial\,W B^T \psi(x) . \esenn The only nonlinear term is the function $\psi$.
-So the split in treatment between it and the remaining -- linear -- terms seems very reasonable.
-However, since the revolutionary work done in the 70's, the traditional split in treatment has been between $S\partial$ on the one hand and $W B^T \psi$ on the other.
-Thus where we noted that $\R^c$ is stratified by invariant affine spaces $X_z$ (Definition \ref{def:affinespace}), the traditional stratification is by the so-called \emph{stoichiometry classes}.
-These are the sets where the projection to $\left( \im S\partial \right)^T=\ke \partial^T S^T$ is constant.
+So the split in treatment between it and the linear terms seems very reasonable.
+However, as explained by equation \eqref{eq:CRN3}, the traditional split in treatment has been between $S\partial$ on the one hand\footnote{The matrix $S\partial$ is called the \emph{stoichiometry matrix} in the literature.} and $W B^T \psi$ on the other.
+Thus where we find that $\R^c$ is stratified by invariant affine spaces $X_z$ of Definition \ref{def:affinespace}), the traditional stratification is by the sets where the projection to $\left( \im S\partial \right)^T=\ke \partial^T S^T$ is constant.
 Though both are invariant sets, these sets are \emph{not} the same!
-We give an example below.
+We give examples below.